Conference Programme

 Cost per person: £70.

-Departure: 4 September at 10:30 from RAU Campus
+Departure: 4 September at 10:30 from RAU Campus.
+Return by 16:00.

 Tour of Highgrove Farm & Organic Practice

 His Majesty King Charles III came to Highgrove in 1980, and the house and gardens have since undergone many thoughtful innovations.
 When His Majesty first arrived, Highgrove possessed little more than a neglected kitchen garden, an overgrown copse, some pastureland and a few hollow oaks.
+Today, after the hard work of many people, an interlinked series of gardens now unfolds in a succession of personal and inspiring tableaux, each reflecting HM The King's interests and enthusiasms.
+Highgrove now welcomes up to 40,000 visitors a year.

 Above all, Highgrove is the family home of Their Majesties King Charles III and Queen Camilla.